 Series I Savings Bonds, also known as I bonds, can only be bought directly from the U.S. Treasury Department.
 They are not bought and sold in the secondary market.
-The bonds are available electronically or in paper form.
+The bonds are available electronically or in paper form, and were first issued in 1998.
 The TreasuryDirect website is the easiest place to buy these bonds.

 I Bond Term and Early Redemption

 I bonds are issued for a term of 30 years.
 Although I bonds cannot be sold to other investors, they can be redeemed early after holding them for one year.
 There is an early redemption penalty consisting of three months of interest if the I bond is redeemed during the first five years after purchase.
 Electronic I bonds can be redeemed through the TreasuryDirect website.
 Investors can redeem paper I bonds at banks and credit unions.

 How To Buy I Bonds, Purchase Limits, and Taxes